Observable universe: Overview

 The reachable Universe as a function of time and distance, in context of the expanding Universe.

 "The universe" versus "the observable universe"

+In cosmology the "observable universe" is the subset of the "universe" that is accessible by astronomical observations.

-Both popular and professional research articles in cosmology often use the term "universe" to mean "observable universe".
-This can be justified on the grounds that we can never know anything by direct observation about any part of the universe that is causally disconnected from the Earth, although many credible theories require a total universe much larger than the observable universe.
-No evidence exists to suggest that the boundary of the observable universe constitutes a boundary on the universe as a whole, nor do any of the mainstream cosmological models propose that the universe has any physical boundary in the first place.
-However, some models propose it could be finite but unbounded, like a higher-dimensional analogue of the 2D surface of a sphere that is finite in area but has no edge.
+We can never know anything by direct observation about any part of the universe that is causally disconnected from the Earth.
+However, many credible theories require a total universe much larger than the observable universe.
+Some models propose that it could be finite but unbounded, like a higher-dimensional analogue of the 2D surface of a sphere that is finite in area but has no edge.